We needed to create an internal knowledge base, preferably based on a wiki-engine. The requirements were:

 Gollum wiki, main page

-Also, default Gollum styles define some rather ugly margins for ToC, headers, paragraphs and so on, but you can easily customize that into something nicer like this:
+Also, default Gollum styles (at least, in older versions) define some rather ugly margins for ToC, headers, paragraphs and so on, but you can easily customize that into something nicer like this:

 Gollum wiki, article